 You may need to add a little powdered sugar or a little milk or cream to get it to the right consistency for spreading.
 Don’t be afraid to add a little more salt if you like- maybe another 1/4 teaspoon.
 The sweet/salty thing works great on this cake!

 Here’s how the creamy, delicious frosting looks when it’s all done and ready to spread on the best ever banana cake.
-As the baker, you have all rights to licking the beaters, and I hope you do!
+As the baker, you have all rights to lick the beaters, and I hope you do!

 Now slather that frosting on the cake!
-I sprinkled some brickle bits (Heath brand, in a bag in the baking aisle) on top for looks and a delicious crunchy element on this best ever banana cake!
+I sprinkled some brickle bits (Heath brand, in a bag in the baking aisle) on top for looks and a delicious crunchy element on this best-ever banana cake!

 You will want to hold on to this amazing frosting recipe because there are so many wonderful ways you can use it!!